 First planned by James Watt in 1773 and opened to shipping in 1822, the Caledonian Canal is chiefly used to-day by fishing vessels and tourist steamers.
 The canal is sixty miles long and extends from the Moray Firth on the east coast of Scotland to Loch Linnhe on the east coast.
-This chapter is written by C Hamilton Ellis and is the seventh article in the series on World Waterways.
+This chapter is the seventh article in the series on World Waterways.

 Italy’s contribution to the world’s mercantile marine in the last few years has been characterized by the production of a number of fast passenger liners with luxury accommodation.
 Two of the most important of these, the Rex and the Conte Di Savoia, were designed to capture transatlantic speed records.
 The Rex was built by the Ansaldo works at Sestri Ponente, in the Gulf of Genoa, and the Conte Di Savoia by the United Adriatic shipyards at Trieste, at the head of the Adriatic.

 In the face of almost universal opposition Christopher Columbus and his small expedition set out across the unknown waters of the Atlantic Ocean in search of a new route to the continent of Asia.
 Columbus was the only early navigator or explorer who altered the whole course of history by the achievements of a single voyage.
 Columbus discovered the New World, the great American continent, and gave new life to the Old World.
-This chapter is by Sidney Howard and is the third article in the series Supreme Feats of Navigation.
 The article is concluded in part 21.

 The Ocean Docks of the Canadian Pacific at Vancouver